AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Methods

 \subsubsection{\textbf{Rehabilitation Actions Data}}

-Using The proposed system, We collected a multimodal rehabilitation dataset.
+Using the proposed system, we collected a multimodal rehabilitation dataset.
 The hardware setup included an Intel RealSense D435i depth camera and Movella Xsens Dot sensors.
-From these, RGB-D videos were captured, and acceleration\textperiodcentered Gyroscope $(x,y,z)$ was collected from attached devices to both wrists.
-For the Assessment model presented in this paper, only RGB-D data was used, in order to maintain compactness and interpretability.
-The Classes consisted of 15 movements in Table.
-I. Including both Activities of Daily Living (ADL) and Range of Motion (ROM) tasks, chosen to evaluate upper-limb functional ability.\cite{29} The movement set was confirmed under consultation with faculty members in physical therapy.
-As in Table.
-II., data was collected from two participant groups: non-disabled (ND) and stroke patients.
-Skeleton keypoints were estimated from the Captured RGB-D videos.
-We adopted 25 keypoints configuration, which is the most widely used representation in skeleton-based human motion analysis.
-This ensures compatibility with existing skeleton-based benchmarks such as OpenPose \cite{30} and COCO WholeBody\cite{31}, both of which are based on 25 full-body keypoints.
-Since many prior works have leveraged these benchmarks for human motion analysis, the 25 keypoints not only enables performance comparison but also aligns with well-studied graph construction methods.
-This experiment for collecting dataset was pproved by the IRB of Gachon university before proceeding (IRB no. 1044396-202306-HR-102-02)
+We captured RGB-D videos and collected accelerometer and gyroscope signals $(x,y,z)$ from sensors attached to both wrists.
+For the assessment model presented in this paper, we used only RGB-D data to maintain a compact and interpretable pipeline.
+As summarized in Table I, data were collected from two participant groups: ND participants and stroke patients.
+Table II lists the 15 action classes included in the dataset, comprising Activities of Daily Living (ADL) and Range Of Motion (ROM) tasks selected to evaluate upper-limb functional ability.\cite{29} The movement set was finalized in consultation with faculty members in physical therapy.
+For the model input, skeleton keypoints were estimated from the captured RGB-D videos.
+We adopted a 25-keypoint configuration, which is widely used in skeleton-based human analysis.\cite{ye-eun} This configuration supports compatibility with commonly used skeleton-based representations and benchmarks, including OpenPose\cite{30} and COCO WholeBody\cite{31}.
+It also facilitates direct performance comparisons with prior work and aligns with well-established graph construction strategies.
+This data collection study was approved by the IRB of Gachon University.(IRB no. 1044396-202306-HR-102-02)